arfshl/linux-postinstall/README.md

 # Linux Post-Install scripts
+This project aims to make Linux workstation setup faster, but also more secure for both home and and education usage

 ## Features
 - One-click installation, Just copy-paste command on Terminal
-- Automates installation of daily driver apps and Microsoft fonts
+- Automates installation of daily-usage apps and Microsoft fonts
 - Adding App Shortcut to Desktop for easy access
 - Enable Firewall
 - Enable [zram](https://wiki.archlinux.org/title/Zram)